 Fixings represent the weak point in timber cladding.
 Moisture is most likely to enter weatherboards through fasteners penetrations.
 Abodo’s hidden fix system ensures no fasteners penetrate through the exposed face, minimising the chance of installation issues and moisture ingress.

 It is virtually impossible for coatings manufacturers to test their coatings with every timber substrate, there is simply too many options.
 The best they can do is identify commonly used timbers.
 For that reason it is common to see short term failure of coatings, particularly semi transparent coatings on timber cladding.

+The use of darker colours is a minefield for specifiers – darker colours attract heat, which can manifest itself in increases substrate movement and resin bleed (for softwoods).
+Increased substrate movement means coats prematurely fail, in some cases flaking off.
 Little attention is paid to the role of surface texturing prior to coating.
 Texturing a surface increases both the loading, penetration and adhesion of coatings – simply put coatings applied to a textured surface will out perform a smooth face every time.

 Abodo’s tested system includes a specific timber in a range of specific hidden fix profiles which make up a E2/VM1 tested weather tight system.